-At the end of every class, Dr. Maya Soetoro-Ng asks her students to consider one thing: to ask "so what?" after each lesson, in order to think about what they can do, in that day, to further the course of peace in their community.
+At the end of every class, Dr. Maya Soetoro-Ng would ask her students to consider one thing: to ask "so what?" after each lesson, in order to think about what they could do, in that day, to further the course of peace in their community.

 Her brother is former US President and Nobel Peace Prize recipient, Barack Obama.
 But as a peace educator herself, Maya says we can't leave conflict resolution up to governments.